 - Preheat your pellet grill to 225°, following factory instructions.

-- Season your steak with the salt, pepper, and chili lime seasoning.
+- Season your steak with the salt, pepper, and spicy pork rub.
 If you don't have that, you should use your favorite taco seasoning.

 - Place the steak on the grill and let it cook for 30-45 minutes, or until the internal temp reaches about 120°.